“Landscape with Psyche outside the Palace of Cupid” or “The Enchanted Castle”

 During this period, landscapes were just becoming respectable subjects for art, and although Lorrain often depicted people in his art, the landscape was really the subject he was most interested in.
 Lorrain was known to have said that he charged for his landscapes but gave the figures for free.

 Through Lorrain’s paintings, we see the myths of Europe as part of the landscape.
 The myths intertwine gracefully in the ruins, rocks, cliffs, and forests.
-This piece was extremely popular in 19th century England and was the inspiration for John Keats’ poem “Ode to a Nightingale.”
-You will find an excerpt from the poem at the end…
+This piece was extremely popular in nineteenth century England and was the inspiration for John Keats’ poem “Ode to a Nightingale.”
+You will find an excerpt from the poem at the end of this post.

 This same myth was discussed relatively recently with Antonio Canova’s sculpture, “Psyche Revived by Cupid’s Kiss”.
 However, the scene depicted in “The Enchanted Castle” is from near the beginning of the story and goes as follows: Psyche is so beautiful (much to Venus’s dismay), that suitors are afraid to ask for her hand.
 Her parents get distressed and ask the god Apollo for help.
 Apollo tells Psyche’s parents to get her ready as if to be sacrificed and leave her on a cliff exposed to the elements, which they grudgingly do (and which is depicted here). and after they leave her on a cliff, Psyche is transported to a wood where she spends her time with an invisible suitor who only visits her at night and who she is not allowed to look upon.
 The invisible suitor ends up being Cupid, Venus’s son, and the great romance between Cupid and Psyche begins.